LukeShortCloud/rootpages/src/virtualization.rst

 virtual machines to create.
 By default, Vagrant will use VirtualBox as the hypervisor but other technologies can be used.

--  Officially supported hypervisors [21]:
+-  Officially supported hypervisor providers [21]:

    -  docker
    -  hyperv